OlavHN/comoyo.github.com/_posts/2013-08-09-Battry_operating_arduino_gsm.md

 	}

-Then lets look at the disconnect function.
+Then lets look at how to disconnect.
 The heart of this function is the call to the GSM shutdown() function.
 We use the notConnected boolean to check that we are connected, then try to shut down the modem.
 If it managed to shut down, we turn off all LEDs to save power while not connected.

 	void closeConnection(){